 .

-- Donations are based on the express wishes of the recipient and not distributed without prior consent
+8. Donations are based on the perceived need as expressed by the recipient and not distributed without prior consent